lmweber/cytometry-clustering-comparison/README.md

 All R scripts are saved in the [scripts](scripts/) folder.

-Each script contains comments explaining the purpose of the script, as well as the individual steps within it.
+Each script contains comments explaining the purpose of the script and the individual steps within it.

 The main R script to reproduce the figures shown in the paper is [scripts/plots_main_results.R](scripts/plots_main_results.R).
 R scripts to reproduce the data preprocessing steps are saved in [scripts/data_preparation_scripts](scripts/data_preparation_scripts/).